pavankumar584/demo_projects/README.md

 #Password Generator

-What is a Password Generator?
+What is a Password Generator:

 A password generator is a program or tool that automatically creates a random and secure password.
 It helps users generate strong passwords that are difficult to guess or crack, enhancing their online security.